plowww/BST-Lab/README.md

 # BST-Lab
-Final lab for Data Structures and Abstraction
+Final lab for Data Structures and Abstraction.
+Adds methods to a Binary Search Tree.